-The vine is a demanding and fragile plant which needs to be grown with much care.
-It is sensitive to certain well known fungi such as mildew, oïdium (powdery mildew) and black rot or noble rot which needs to be treated with preventive methods.
+The vine is a demanding and fragile plant which needs a lot of care.
+It is sensitive to a few well-known fungi, including downy mildew, powdery mildew and black rot, which must be controlled with preventive treatments.

 In order to fight against these diseases and following the industrialization of agriculture, plant protection products including synthetic chemical molecules (pesticide) have been created.
 About 260 molecules are found in nature, which does not necessarily know how to assimilate them.
 Environmental and public health problems arise.

 These molecules replaced the natural molecules of copper and sulfur.